-- 27. Review the internal audit function's performance, budgeting and staffing, including appointment or replacement of the director of internal audit and the proposed internal audit scope for the year. - 28.
-Receive from internal audit a summary of findings from completed audits and a progress report on the proposed internal audit plan with explanations for any deviations from the original plan. - 29.
-Review significant internal audit findings and management's response. - 30.
-Review periodically reports from the director of internal audit and, together with the Company's Legal Department, advise the Board regarding compliance with the Corporation's Code of Business Conduct and Ethics. - 31.
+- 29. Review the internal audit function's performance, budgeting and staffing, including the appointment, evaluation, compensation, and retention or replacement of the director of internal audit and the proposed internal audit scope for the year. - 30.
+Receive from internal audit a summary of findings from completed audits and a progress report on the proposed internal audit plan with explanations for any deviations from the original plan. - 31.
+Review significant internal audit findings and management's response. - 32.
+Review reports from the director of internal audit and advise the Board regarding any material ethical issues involving financial accountability and transparency, including potential or actual instances of fraud. - 33.
 Annually, review and recommend changes (if any) to the internal audit charter.